Paul Kalmanovitz: Biography

-With the purchase of Falstaff, Kalmanovitz moved the Falstaff headquarters from St Louis, Missouri to San Francisco to combine it with General Brewing Company's headquarters.
+With the purchase of Falstaff, Kalmanovitz moved the Falstaff headquarters from St. Louis, Missouri to San Francisco to combine it with General Brewing Company's headquarters.
 By June, more than 175 of Falstaff's corporate employees were laid off.
 The United States Securities and Exchange Commission (SEC) opened an investigation of the Falstaff purchase, and found it provided shareholders with false and misleading information.
 Kalmanovitz was prohibited from committing further securities laws violations and Falstaff stock was barred from trading and removed from the New York Stock Exchange.
 Falstaff appealed all the way to the US Supreme Court and lost.
 Falstaff workers unhappy with the new direction of the company staged a company lockout, which Kalmanovitz and General Brewing called a strike.

 Eventually Falstaff production resumed.
 Kalmanovitz's plans to make a profit off Falstaff were not to turn the company around and reestablish its brand strength in the market, but rather to cut costs drastically.
 The biggest change was the advertising budget where Kalmanovitz eliminated all types of marketing.
 Falstaff's market share continued to slide, resulting in plants closing and employees out of work.
 Falstaff was profitable for the S&P Corporation, but at a cost to works and the communities around the breweries.
 Kalmanovitz acquired an ailing brewery, fired the corporate personnel, reduced budgets, sold equipment, stopped plant maintenance, and eliminated product quality control.
 Kalmanovitz established a standard with Falstaff that was repeated as he purchased Stroh's, National Bohemian, Olympia, Pearl, and Pabst.

 Breweries were not Kalmanovitz's only interests; he was involved in helping Guide Dogs for the Blind and several other charitable organizations.
 Upon his death, Kalmanovitz's net worth was reputed to be in excess of $250 million.
 A sizable portion of his wealth was donated to numerous California hospitals.
 His estate also donated funds for the Paul and Lydia Kalmanovitz Library at the University of California, San Francisco, Kalmanovitz Hall at the University of San Francisco, and the Paul and Lydia Kalmanovitz Appellate Courtroom at the University of California, Davis School of Law (King Hall).

+Kalmanovitz died at his home in Tiburon, California on January 16, 1987, and was buried at Cypress Lawn Memorial Park in Colma.